 Witnessing Ministry of Christ (India) – This valuable ministry is working to develop and empower a self-supporting, mission-capable church among the Dalit people (Untouchables).
 The goal is that the Dalits realize that they can have respect and dignity in Jesus Christ and also, through education, become confident in their ability to reach dreams.

 Wycliffe Associates (Papua New Guinea) – Steve and Kathryn Christensen – Steve makes at least twice a year trips to PNG working to complete New Testaments with native translators for two of its heart languages.
 He also works at home on Translator’s Notes, a tool to assist translation of difficult passages of the Bible.

-Wycliffe Associates (Cameroon) – Darla and Nathanael Gregoriev – Recordings being produced of the LUKE and JESUS films in Cameroon’s native languages are distributed so that people are becoming followers of Christ.
+Wycliffe Bible Translators (Cameroon) – Darla and Nathanael Gregoriev – Recordings being produced of the LUKE and JESUS films in Cameroon’s native languages are distributed so that people are becoming followers of Christ.

 Raise the Roof Academy (Uganda) — This school was established in 2009 to provide education and exposure to Jesus in a rural area of Uganda.
 From a small start, they have grown to serve more than 600 students.
 Sponsorships to support individual students supplement what families can afford.
 The first class of students is preparing for national tests to allow them to continue their education.